modernben/forge-docs/1.0/sites/ssl.md

 If you need to install LetsEncrypt for multiple domains, you may separate multiple domains using commas.

 ### Cloning a LetsEncrypt Certificate

-This is not possible, you will need to issue a new certificate.
+Because of the LetsEncrypt renewal process, it is not possible to clone LetsEncrypt certificates.
+You will need to issue a new certificate.

 ## Existing Certificate